 Zambia's water sector has extended piped water services in nearly all 87 towns throughout the country.
 Services are provided by 10 commercial utilities, seven private companies (including commercial companies providing services to their workers and one management contract, in the Copper Belt), six local authorities that are fully licensed, and 16 local authorities with provisional licenses.
 Piped sewerage lags behind water supply and is rarely provided.
 Periurban areas are covered by piped services, public standposts, and wells.
-Commercially run water kiosks are becoming increasingly popular in periurban and poor areas where the commercial utilities do not extend services.
-However, because of the deterioration of assets and mismanagement, it is estimated that 40 percent of the population did not have access to an improved water source in 2004.
+Commercially run water kiosks are becoming increasingly popular in periurban and poor areas where the commercial utilities do not is very decentralized.